BradleyMarie/bradleymarie.github.io/about.md

 on the Operating System Performance team.
 Before that, I was a student at Northwestern University where I majored in Computer Science and Economics.</p>

-<p>Since joining Microsoft, I've contributed code to a number of binaries
-throughout our stack including the Xbox hypervisor, the Windows Kernel, the Hololens mixed reality compositor, and the Windows audio format converter just to name a few.
-Additionally, I've also led investigations into the CPU, GPU, memory, and power usage of our applications.
-More details can be found in my resume.</p>
+<p>I love software probelms of all kinds, and I'm at home working anywhere
+in the software stack.
+In my time at Microsoft, I've checked in code to the Xbox One hypervisor, the NT kernel, the HoloLens video capture pipeline, and the Windows Performance Analyzer just to give a few examples.
+I also made contributions to projects as varied as the
+<a href="http://www.v3vee.org/palacios/">Palacios</a> hypervisor and the
+<a href="http://omnipedia.northwestern.edu/">Omnipedia</a> client for
+Wikipedia in my time as an undergraduate.</p>

+<p>Outside of work, I enjoy spending my free time skiing, hiking, traveling,
+watching movies, and working on my
+<a href="https://github.com/BradleyMarie/Iris">ray tracer</a>.</p>

 <h2>Languages</h2>